 The Noyes Museum Mission

-Building upon the core of the Fred and Ethel Noyes Collection, The Noyes Museum of Art of Richard Stockton College provides the southern New Jersey region an opportunity to learn about, explore, and experience the arts.
+Building upon the core of the Fred and Ethel Noyes Collection, The Noyes Museum of Art of Stockton University provides the southern New Jersey region an opportunity to learn about, explore, and experience the arts.

 The Noyes Museum Vision

-The Noyes Museum of Art of Richard Stockton College will be recognized for creating a thriving cultural environment for experiencing the arts in the southern New Jersey region.
+The Noyes Museum of Art of Stockton University will be recognized for creating a thriving cultural environment for experiencing the arts in the southern New Jersey region.

 Noyes Museum of Art733 Lily Lake Road, Oceanville, NJ 08231